Dogru-Isim/eduroam_vuln_presentation_ctf_challenge/README.md

 <details>
 <summary>Preferably, reveal this after solving the CTF</summary>
-I know you might be thinking **"but dude, everyone hashes user passwords before using them in SQL"**.
+I know you might be thinking "but dude, everyone hashes user passwords before using them in SQL".

 You are right my friend.